 - 1. Define closed boundary that has all the features you want to simulate. - 2.
-Choose appropriate boundary conditions. - 3.
-Use software to solve the Helmholtz Equation for the system. - 4.
+Choose appropriate boundary conditions, including fixed frequency or eigenmode solver? - 3.
+Use software to solve the Helmholtz Equation for the system - 4.
 Repeat.
 Many times. - So, now the question becomes what geometries should we use? - In the next section, we'll cover the most common geometries, play with them a while, then start to torture them into the most unreasonable geometries we can think of and see what's useful.